Lazarus Planet: Alpha

-Damian flies Batman, Talia, and Black Alice out of the Lazarus Volcano while Supergirl notes that there is a big storm wrecking havoc on Earth.
+Damian flies Batman, Talia, and Black Alice out of the Lazarus Volcano while Supergirl notes that there is a big storm wreaking havoc on Earth.
 Damian and his group crash into the Hall of Justice where Supergirl, Power Girl, Blue Beetle, Mary Marvel, the Monkey Prince, Zatanna, Cyborg, and Blue Devil are.
-Damian brings everyone up to speed on what has happened and that King Fire Bull is the one responsible for the big storm.
-Zatanna notices that magic in general has gotten out of control, so Damian sends Mary Marvel, Zatanna, Cyborg, Blue Beetle and Power Girl to collect magical artifacts in the Tower of Fate, while Batman, Talia, and Supergirl will go find Nezha in the Himalayas and convince him to be an ally.
+Damian brings everyone up to speed on what has happened and that King Fire Bull is responsible for the storm.
+Zatanna notices that magic in general has gotten out of control, so Damian sends Mary, Zatanna, Cyborg, Blue Beetle and Power Girl to collect magical artifacts in the Tower of Fate, while Batman, Talia, and Supergirl will find Nezha in the Himalayas.
 While trying to breach the tower, Cyborg and Blue Beetle are attacked by King Fire Bull's bodyguard, the Silver Horn King.

 Batman's group are confronted by King Fire Bull's other bodyguard, the Golden Horn King.
 While Blue Beetle and Supergirl distract the Golden Horn King, Batman and Talia are shocked to see Nezha being attacked by Swamp Thing and Poison Ivy, who are angered that the Lazarus Volcano explosion is poisoning the plants and Earth.
-Batman's group defeats Nezha, but Nezha's body slowly corrupts Batman, turning him into a demonic being.
+Batman's group defeats Nezha, but Nezha's body slowly corrupts Batman, turning him into a demon.
 Mary Marvel's group gets closer to the Tower, and Mary yells her name, which causes people who were imprisoned by Nezha to be free.
 Damian is trying to figure out what is going on when he is suddenly confronted by Fire King Bull.

-One of Pigsy's miniature clones visits the Monkey Prince at the Hall and explains Nezha's and King Fire Bull's origins.
-During his initial conquest as the Devil Nezha, the Chinese gods offered Nezha a chance at redemption, taking him to the Heavenly Realm and gifting him the Red Armillary Sash, which suppressed his evil and reverted him back into human form.
+One of Pigsy's clones visits the Monkey Prince at the Hall and explains Nezha's and King Fire Bull's origins.
+During his initial conquest as the Devil Nezha, the Chinese gods offered Nezha a chance at redemption, taking him to the Heavenly Realm and gifting him the Red Armillary Sash, which suppressed his evil and reverted him to human form.
 Nezha ascended to deity status and became acquainted with Pigsy and his companions Monkey King and Sandy during their quest to reunite with their master.
-Following the war between Apokolips and the Heavenly Realm centuries ago, the then benevolent Nezha adopted Red Boy as his son after Darkseid murdered his parents King Bull Demon and Princess Iron Fan.
+Following the war between Apokolips and the Heavenly Realm centuries ago, Nezha adopted Red Boy as his son after Darkseid murdered his parents King Bull Demon and Princess Iron Fan.
 Red Boy would later be consumed by his hate, eventually becoming the demonic King Fire Bull.